Sugar Prices Lower on Doubts About Global Economic Growth

-Sugar prices are lower today due to doubts about the global economic outlook after China was forced to cut interest rates and Japan's Cabinet Office last Friday cut its Japan 2024 GDP projection to +0.9% from a previous estimate of +1.3%.
+Sugar prices on Monday fell on doubts about the global economic outlook after China on Monday was forced to cut interest rates and Japan's Cabinet Office last Friday cut its Japan 2024 GDP projection to +0.9% from a previous estimate of +1.3%.
 Also, there is increased political uncertainty after President Biden on Sunday dropped out of the presidential race.
-Sugar prices are also being undercut by continued weakness today in oil prices, which is negative for ethanol prices and thus positive for sugar production.
+Sugar prices were also undercut by continued weakness in oil prices, which is negative for ethanol prices and thus positive for sugar production.

 Sugar prices continue to be undercut by projections for a global sugar surplus.
 Covrig Analytics said last Wednesday that it expects the 2024/25 global sugar market to be in surplus by +182,000 MT versus its previous estimate for a -2.6 MMT deficit.